1921 FOOTBALL SEASON RESULTS

 Binya, to a man, strained every nerve in their efforts to excel and although it is difficult to particularise, Kenny Mathieson did valiant work, as did Searl Bandy, Jack Ellis and Bert Stanton.

-For Yenda, Logan, McInnes, White, Johnstone, J. Fox and B. Sullivan were best, and quite the most of the others were decidedly out of form, their "aerial" and marking being far from being in keeping with previous efforts.
+For Yenda, Logan, McInnes, White, Johnstone, J. Fox and B. Sullivan were best, and quite most of the others were decidedly out of form, their "aerial" and marking being far from being in keeping with previous efforts.

 In the hands of Mr. Paddy Waide, the umpiring was most satisfactory, his decisions being accepted without a single demur, which is but a fitting compliment to his abilities in so successfully filling, what is admittedly the least envied post of the football arena.
 For Binya: J. Murphy (3), J. Ellis (1), and McInnes (1) for Yenda landed the "sixers."
 The scores were: Binya 4 goals 4 behinds; Yenda 1 goal 9 behinds.